 Arriving in Gotheborg for a cruise through the Norwegian Fjords, the ship was again inspected, which is normal for a ship sailing the Fjords, as this is a very delicate and important part of Norwegian tourism and culture.
 Although she had been updated and modernized, she did not pass.
 Her safety equipment was not internationally approved and it seemed that her watertight doors did not close totally.
 Fire protection was not on order and computersystems were not working as they should.
 Next to this, the training of staff aboard for safety wasn't adequate enough and the ship was declared completely unsafe to sail.
 With 360 passengers aboard, the ship had to wait untill all was fixed by workers that were quickly flown in from Portugal.
 Finally, the ship was allowed to sail and declared safe at the 2nd of september (still 2013, that is).
 Most other ships of the line also have problems being rebuilt and it seemed that Portuscale Cruises had a very difficult start, but do not forget that rebuilding a bunch of liners of 50 years old is something different then building new sailing shoppingmalls from Florida.

 Sadly, in july of 2015, all cruises with Funchal under the flag of Portuscale Cruises were cancelled and their website went black.
 Funchal at the time was the only ship sailing under the banner of the company, with Azores being chartered to CMV Cruises.
-It seems also Portuscale Cruises met a premature end and, at the time of writing may 2016, no future has been announced for this lovely little ex-liner yet...
+So also Portuscale Cruises met a premature end and, after a lenghty lay-up in Lisbon, she was finaly sold in december of 2018 as a hotelship in the center of London under ownership of the Signature Living chain of hotels.
+More details about her next life have yet to be announced.